Five years, five apartment complexes, and only one with a recycling bin. Yeah, I move way too much.

 2. Find Drop-Off Locations Near You

-If they can’t help you, it’s time to use Earth911’s recycling search.
+If they can’t help you, it’s time to use Earth911 Recycling Search.
 Just type in the material you’re looking to recycle and your ZIP code, and you’ll discover many of your local drop-off locations.

 If the Earth911 directory doesn’t turn up any results, visit your city’s website and search for their recycling page.
-It may be that your city has recently added drop-off bins in your area that haven’t yet made their way into the Earth911 recycling directory.
+It may be that your city has recently added recycling drop-off locations in your area that haven’t yet made their way into the Earth911 recycling directory.

 3. Pick a Spot for Your Bin

 The main things to consider are ease of access and visibility.
-When you’re rushing around the kitchen to get lunch packed and breakfast cooked, it can be easy to forget you have a recycling bin and let that empty box of cereal slip into the trash can.
+When you’re rushing around the kitchen to get lunch packed and breakfast cooked, it can be easy to forget you have a recycling bin and let that empty cereal box slip into the trash can.